Follow Us on

 Different types of materials are combined to produce composite drivers.
 Heavyweight materials such as tungsten or lightweight materials such as carbon are combined with titanium to have a composite driver in place.

-The combination is aimed at improving the performance of the best golf drivers.
+The combination is aimed at improving the performance of the driver.
 The lighter materials are mostly used on the rear section or the crown, they help to reduce the driver’s weight and alter the center of gravity of the driver.
 The heavy materials help to increase the perimeter weight of the club which increases the MOI.

 It’s often referred to as MOI.
 It shows the forgiveness of the club in terms of its ability to resist twisting at impact.
 A club isn’t likely to rotate or twist when the ball is stricken at the center of the face with a high MOI.

-This is the single balance point of the best golf drivers.
+This is the single balance point of the driver.
 The center of gravity can be adjusted by moving them horizontally, vertically, forward and back in a club head.
 The fixed and adjustable heads are moved inside the head for this purpose.

 The ball will launch higher when the CG is lower and further.
 This is because the spin is increased.
 More forgiveness can also be achieved in this process, as the MOI will be higher.
 Once the CG is moved forward, the ball speeds are increased but the MOI and the ball spin are reduced.